espruino/EspruinoDocs/devices/Battery.md

 Charging
 -------

-Espruino Boards do not contain a battery charger circuit (although the [original Espruino revision 1v4](/Original) has a place where a MAX1551 charger IC can be soldered).
+Espruino Boards (apart from [Jolt.js](/Jolt.js)) do not contain a battery charger circuit (although the [original Espruino revision 1v4](/Original) has a place where a MAX1551 charger IC can be soldered).

 While NiCd and NiMh batteries can be safely trickle charged with a resistor, Lithium Ion batteries need to be charged properly or there may be a risk of fire.
 If using Lithium Ion batteries we'd suggest that you use a dedicated charger board (links [below](#buying).